 Growing up with two Punjabi parents, this dish was in our regular dinner rotation.
-These melt-in-your-mouth kidney beans are coated in a thick masala gravy and they’re loaded with flavor.
+These melt-in-your-mouth kidney beans are coated in thick masala gravy, and they’re loaded with flavor.
 This dish is typically served with basmati rice.

 - 2 cups dried kidney beans, soaked overnight